 The compatibility of objective goods perfectionism and value pluralism also can be established.
 One need only assume that some perfectionist goods are either roughly equal or incomparable in value (Finnis 1980, Raz 1986).
 Friendship and understanding, for example, may both be perfectionist goods, but they may not be comparable in a way that allows us to rank lives that realize these goods to different degrees.
 More generally, perfectionist goods may be combinable in different proportions, yielding a range of different types of life that are valuable and worthy of pursuit.
-The adjective “perfect” when applied to a human life suggests one that is maximally good or excellent, but if goods conflict and are incomparable, then a plurality of different types of life may have a title to that designation—or perhaps no life can be strictly perfect, but many can be very good.
+The adjective “perfect” when applied to a human life suggests one that is maximally good or excellent, but if goods conflict and are incomparable, or if combinations of goods are of equal or incomparable value, then a plurality of different types of life may have a title to that designation—or perhaps no life can be strictly perfect, but many can be very good.

 Nothing said here, of course, rules out the possibility that there really is only one way of life that is maximally best for human beings.
 The point pressed is merely that perfectionism is consistent with value pluralism.
 Put otherwise, if objective goods are plural and incomparable, as many recent writers maintain, then this fact about the nature of value does not undercut the plausibility of perfectionism, of either the human nature or objective goods variety.
 To be sure, a plausible perfectionism will recognize that pluralism has its limits.
 Perfectionist value theory seeks to identify goods and activities that human beings ought to preserve, promote and engage with.
 It implies that some ways of living are not valuable for human beings, even if they are fully embraced.

 Perfectionism as a moral theory directs human beings to protect and promote objectively good human lives.
 As such, it can take an egoistic or non-egoistic form.
 Egoistic forms of perfectionism are well represented in the history of moral philosophy.
 These theories direct each human being to perfect himself as much as possible, or at least to some threshold level.
 Egoistic forms of perfectionism need not be narrowly self-interested.
-A number of perfectionist writers have held that the good of others is a derivative part of one's own good (Green 1986; Hobhouse 1911).
-On such views, there is no conflict between one's own perfection and the perfection of others.
+A number of perfectionist writers have held that the good of others contributes substantially to one’s own good (Green 1986; Hobhouse 1911).
+By promoting the good of others, one can thereby promote one’s own good.
+On such views, there is no deep conflict between one’s own perfection and the perfection of others.
 Non-egoistic forms of perfectionism, by contrast, allow for such conflicts.
 They hold that each human being has a non-derivative duty to perfect others as well as a duty to perfect himself.
 Such views, at least in principle, can direct human beings to sacrifice their own perfection for the sake of others.

 The best life for a human being might be one that simultaneously best perfects himself and best perfects others.
 But this possibility is unlikely.
 Even if the conflict between one’s own good and the good of others is not as sharp as it is often taken to be, there will, in all likelihood, be circumstances in which human beings must choose between their own perfection and the perfection of others.

 How then should this conflict be adjudicated within perfectionist ethics?
-Egoistic forms of perfectionism have a ready answer to this question, but non-egoistic forms must find a way to balance the conflicting demands.
+Egoistic forms of perfectionism have a ready answer to this question.
+One should promote the perfection of others only to the extent that the perfection of others furthers one’s own perfection.
+Non-egoistic forms, by contrast, must find a way to balance the conflicting demands.
 One natural response to this problem is straightforwardly consequentialist.
 Perfectionism, it can be said, requires that we pursue the greatest development of all human beings at all times (Hurka 1993, 55–60).
 So understood, perfectionism gives each human being a shared comprehensive goal.
 This makes perfectionism a very demanding moral theory.
 It is demanding in two respects.
 First, it demands, other things being the same, that we weigh the perfection of others equally with our own perfection.
 Second, it demands that, to the extent left open by the first demand, that we maximize our own perfection.